-According to a new survey, more than a quarter of U.S. citizens with diabetes report having rationed insulin in an attempt to escape the skyrocketing prices of insulin.
+More than a quarter of U.S. citizens with diabetes report having rationed insulin in an attempt to escape the skyrocketing prices of insulin, according to a survey.
 This practice is becoming increasingly popular over time, despite the obvious dangers, because many people feel they simply have no other option.

 The survey was conducted by the nonprofit diabetes advocacy group T1 International and involved about 200 people with type 1 or 2 diabetes.
 Results showed that almost 26 percent of people with insulin-dependent diabetes have rationed the life-saving drug within the past year.
 That number is more than four times the percentage of insulin rationing found in other affluent countries.